-Although, understandably, Scarlet Street is often twinned with the previous year’s Lang-Robinson-Bennett-Duryea noir melodrama, The Woman in the Window, and ranked a little higher in the greater survey of Lang’s filmography, I have to say I tend to prefer the earlier film, which seems to perch on the precipice of Lang’s descent into the emptier, increasingly nihilistic exercises in genre that would populate his later career.
-(That same year, Lang also made Ministry of Fear, arguably the masterpiece of his entire American period.)
-Paradoxically, since The Woman in the Window speaks many of its hypotheses (moral culpability, the privilege of adventure against the advance of age) aloud in dialogue, and Scarlet Street leaves a great deal unsaid, the latter seems, at times, a little too emphatic in pushing Robinson’s disgraced sucker into his purgatory of wandering and self-flagellation; Bennett and Duryea’s two-bit villains, on a similar note, seem a little too cartoonish in their callousness.
-In the most enjoyable part of the film, Duryea tries to learn the ropes of the art racket, and does all right.
+Scarlet Street is often twinned with Lang’s The Woman in the Window from the previous year.
+Scarlet Street is often ranked a little higher in the greater survey of Lang’s filmography, but the earlier film, which also stars Robinson, Bennett, and Dan Duryea, is distinguished by being perched on the precipice of Lang’s descent into the emptier, increasingly nihilistic exercises in genre that would populate his later career.
+Paradoxically, since The Woman in the Window speaks many of its hypotheses (moral culpability, the privilege of adventure against the advance of age) aloud in dialogue, and Scarlet Street leaves a great deal unsaid, the latter seems, at times, a little too emphatic in pushing Robinson’s disgraced sucker into his purgatory of wandering and self-flagellation.
+On a similar note, Kitty and Duryea’s rangy pimp Johnny Prince are two-bit villains who seem a little too cartoonish in their callousness.
+(In the most enjoyable part of Scarlet Street, Duryea tries to learn the ropes of the art racket and does all right.)

 Pre-Code Hollywood would have been essentially meaningless to Lang, who, by the time the boom of the Hays Code was brought down on that decadent California town, had fled Nazi Germany to France, to remake Frank Borzage’s Liliom.
 Even if he had worked at Paramount or Warner alongside William Wellman and Roy Del Ruth during the early-talkie years, it’s hard to imagine Lang would have been much interested in the sexual and class-warfare frankness we tend to associate with that era.
 Even as his American period saw him work in several popular genres (western, espionage adventure, film noir, war), his preoccupation with fate held dominion over all.
 In his images and his storytelling, Lang drew together masses of intersecting lines, steel cables that pulled his characters to their doom or their reward.

 Such is the overarching structure of Scarlet Street.
-Despite their obvious differences, Renoir and Lang shared an interest in watching the human animal in his or her natural habitat, while underlining, whenever possible, the elaborate mechanics that governed their interactions, their movement through society, and the changes they underwent across epochal time.
-There are essential differences, however.
+Renoir and Lang shared an interest in watching the human animal in its natural habitat, while underlining, whenever possible, the elaborate mechanics that governed their interactions, their movement through society, and the changes they underwent across epochal time.
+But there are essential differences between them.
 Renoir, during his first celebrated period of the early and middle 1930s, was quite comfortable with the jovial profanity of Michel Simon’s layabouts, as well as the pre-Method fury of Jean Gabin’s crumpled heroes.
-On the other hand, Lang’s photographic precision indicated that he was more concerned with pivotal dramatic moments, the lightning crashes that, even if they might be forgotten (as Robinson’s first run-in with Duryea’s rangy pimp is quickly put out of the film’s mind), tend to signal a sea change in the lives of all concerned.
+On the other hand, Lang’s photographic precision indicated that he was more concerned with pivotal dramatic moments, the lightning crashes that, even if they might be forgotten (as Chris’s first run-in with Johnny Prince is quickly put out of the film’s mind), tend to signal a sea change in the lives of all concerned.

 Image/Sound